 The SEN department at Walthamstow Academy strives to ensure that every student with Special Educational Needs (SEN) reaches their full potential in school, and can make a successful transition to adulthood and the world of further and higher education, training or work.

-We are a fully inclusive Academy who ensure all students are treated equally and educated in mainstream classrooms alongside their peers.
+We are a fully inclusive Academy who ensure that all students are treated equally and educated in mainstream classrooms alongside their peers.

 Students are categorised: